Skip to Content

 Address: Q7F4+79 Firenze Fl

-Featuring some of the most impressive architecture in all of Italy, this magnificent Florence cathedral boasts beautiful stained glass windows, intricate carvings and sculptures, and a 500+ foot tall dome, known as the “Duomo” or “Cupola.”
+Featuring some of the most impressive architecture in Italy, this magnificent Florence cathedral boasts beautiful stained glass windows, intricate carvings and sculptures, and a 500+ foot tall dome, known as the “Duomo” or “Cupola.”

 11. Piazza della Repubblica